ajv-validator/ajv/README.md

 <script src="ajv.min.js"></script>
 ```

-This bundle can be used with different module systems or create a global `Ajv` if no module system is found.
+This bundle can be used with different module systems; it creates global `Ajv` if no module system is found.

 The browser bundle is available on [cdnjs](https://cdnjs.com/libraries/ajv).